SELinuxProject/selinux-notebook/src/xperm_rules.md

 the final upstream kernel patch).

 Ioctl calls are generally used to get or set device options.
-Policy versions &lt; 30 only controls whether an *ioctl* permission is allowed or not, for example this rule allows the object class *tcp_socket* the *ioctl* permission:
+Policy versions \> 30 only controls whether an *ioctl* permission is allowed or not, for example this rule allows the object class *tcp_socket* the *ioctl* permission: